Removing State from Network Functions

 Benefits of Virtual Data Centers:

-1. Scalability: Virtual data centers offer unparalleled scalability, allowing businesses to quickly expand or contract their infrastructure based on their evolving needs.
+1. Scalability: Virtual data centers offer unparalleled scalability, allowing businesses to expand or contract their infrastructure quickly based on evolving needs.
 With the ability to provision additional resources in real time, organizations can quickly adapt to changing workloads, ensuring optimal performance and reducing downtime.

 2. Cost Efficiency: Virtual data centers significantly reduce operating costs by eliminating the need for physical servers and reducing power consumption.
 Consolidating multiple VMs onto a single physical server optimizes resource utilization, improving cost efficiency and lowering hardware requirements.